Adb Supported Databases

 The following Adb providers are available, each of which wraps and extends a single .NET database provider.
 Each Adb provider can support one or more database server types.

-Please also see Adb Database Access for information that applies to all providers.
+Please also see SQL Database Access for information that applies to all providers.